senstar09/Programming-Foundations-with-Python/README.md

 # Programming-Foundations-with-Python
-Lessons and Projects as a part of the Udacity Program
+Lessons and Projects accomplished during the Udacity Program